 A violation of the NLRA's Section 8 is known as an unfair labor practice, or ULP.
 Under the act, the National Labor Relations Board has the authority to investigate and remedy unfair labor practices.
 Sounds clear, right?
 But in real life, the process is a little more complex.
 Learn more about what constitutes a ULP, when to file a ULP, how the ULP process works, and how the ULP tool can help you in organizing a union and protecting the rights of your union and its members or potential members.

 This presentation on the basics of unfair labor practice charges under the NLRA is customized for charter school organizers.

-OR-014-66 Effective Grievance Administration for Worksite Leaders
+OR-014-66

-Combined Duration (Parts I-III): 3 hours to 2.5 days
+Combined Duration (Parts I-III):